- SUSTAINABLE INFRASTRUCTURE

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has supported international cooperation between Germany and the Kingdom of Lesotho since 1976.
-Currently 32 national and one international employee are working in the country (as of 31.12.2017).
+Currently 33 national and three international employees are working in the country (as of 31.12.2018).

 Lesotho is one of the world’s poorest countries.
 There have been frequent political tensions since this country gained its independence in 1966, sometimes erupting into violence.
 Due to political instability limiting the Government’s capacity to act, development progress in many sectors is slow.
 Agricultural output is low due to the lack of suitable land for farming, so Lesotho imports around 70 per cent of its food.